 Marine heatwaves (MHW) are prolonged extreme oceanic warm water events that can have devastating impacts on marine ecosystems.
-A relatively new area of research, MHWs occur when ocean water temperatures are much warmer than normal (usually above the 90th percentile) for at least 5 consecutive days.
+A relatively new area of research, MHWs occur when ocean water temperatures are much warmer than normal (usually above the 90th percentile of their climatological distribution) for at least five consecutive days.

 The number of annual MHW days has increased substantially since the early twentieth century.
 This number is projected to grow even more as the planet continues to warm, with MHW days extending for most of the year.

 Sudden environmental extremes can have stronger impacts on species than the slower changes over longer time periods, both on land and in marine environments.
 Documented impacts of marine heatwaves include large scale shifts in location in fish stocks, collapses of kelp forests, coral bleaching, and unprecedented die-offs of sea birds.

 The world’s oceans are heating up.
 Sea surface temperatures have risen by 2.3°F (1.3°C) in the last 100 years, with more than 90 percent of the planetary warming between 1971-2010 occurring in the ocean.
 This warming has increased the likelihood of marine heatwaves (MHW).
 A relatively new area of study, MHWs when ocean water temperatures are much warmer than normal (usually above the 90th percentile of their climatological distribution) for at least five consecutive days.
 Successive heatwaves with gaps of two days or less are considered part of the same event.

 Scientists measure ocean temperatures with satellites, buoys, research vessels, and a range of other temperature-sensing instruments, including a fleet of more than 3,000 robotic floats that measure ocean temperature around the world.
 The Southern Ocean Carbon and Climate Observations and Modeling (SOCCOM) project is an important driver in using floats and data in understanding marine ecosystems.